Xylem (NYSE:XYL) Releases FY24 Earnings Guidance

 Xylem Stock Up 0.9 %

-Xylem (NYSE:XYL – Get Free Report) last issued its quarterly earnings results on Thursday, May 2nd.
-The industrial products company reported $0.90 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.84 by $0.06.
-The firm had revenue of $2.03 billion during the quarter, compared to analyst estimates of $2 billion.
-Xylem had a return on equity of 8.95% and a net margin of 8.34%.
-The firm’s quarterly revenue was up 40.4% on a year-over-year basis.
-During the same period last year, the company posted $0.72 EPS.
-As a group, equities research analysts expect that Xylem will post 4.24 EPS for the current year.
+Xylem (NYSE:XYL – Get Free Report) last released its quarterly earnings data on Thursday, May 2nd.
+The industrial products company reported $0.90 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.84 by $0.06.
+The company had revenue of $2.03 billion during the quarter, compared to the consensus estimate of $2 billion.
+Xylem had a net margin of 8.34% and a return on equity of 8.95%.
+Xylem’s revenue for the quarter was up 40.4% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.72 earnings per share.
+Sell-side analysts predict that Xylem will post 4.24 EPS for the current year.

 Xylem Increases Dividend

-XYL has been the topic of several recent analyst reports.
-Stifel Nicolaus upped their target price on shares of Xylem from $136.00 to $150.00 and gave the stock a buy rating in a research note on Wednesday, February 7th.
-BNP Paribas assumed coverage on Xylem in a research report on Tuesday, March 12th.
-They issued an outperform rating and a $150.00 price target on the stock.
-Citigroup lifted their target price on Xylem from $126.00 to $139.00 and gave the company a neutral rating in a research report on Monday, April 8th.
-Robert W. Baird raised their price objective on Xylem from $151.00 to $155.00 and gave the company an outperform rating in a report on Friday.
-Finally, Mizuho upped their price target on shares of Xylem from $110.00 to $135.00 and gave the company a neutral rating in a research report on Friday.
+A number of analysts recently weighed in on XYL shares.
+Stifel Nicolaus lifted their price target on Xylem from $136.00 to $150.00 and gave the company a buy rating in a research note on Wednesday, February 7th.
+Citigroup increased their price target on shares of Xylem from $126.00 to $139.00 and gave the company a neutral rating in a report on Monday, April 8th.
+Mizuho boosted their price objective on shares of Xylem from $110.00 to $135.00 and gave the stock a neutral rating in a report on Friday.
+Royal Bank of Canada increased their target price on shares of Xylem from $157.00 to $162.00 and gave the company an outperform rating in a report on Friday.
+Finally, Oppenheimer boosted their price target on Xylem from $142.00 to $147.00 and gave the stock an outperform rating in a research note on Friday.
 Five investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-According to MarketBeat.com, Xylem presently has a consensus rating of Moderate Buy and a consensus target price of $140.70.
+According to MarketBeat, the company presently has a consensus rating of Moderate Buy and an average target price of $140.70.

-In related news, CAO Geri-Michelle Mcshane sold 1,000 shares of Xylem stock in a transaction dated Tuesday, February 20th.
-The stock was sold at an average price of $122.89, for a total value of $122,890.00.
-Following the completion of the sale, the chief accounting officer now directly owns 2,935 shares in the company, valued at approximately $360,682.15.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-In other Xylem news, SVP Franz Cerwinka sold 2,408 shares of the firm’s stock in a transaction dated Thursday, February 8th.
+In other news, SVP Franz Cerwinka sold 2,408 shares of Xylem stock in a transaction that occurred on Thursday, February 8th.
+The shares were sold at an average price of $121.79, for a total transaction of $293,270.32.
+Following the sale, the senior vice president now owns 11,750 shares in the company, valued at $1,431,032.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, SVP Franz Cerwinka sold 2,408 shares of the firm’s stock in a transaction dated Thursday, February 8th.
 The stock was sold at an average price of $121.79, for a total transaction of $293,270.32.
-Following the sale, the senior vice president now directly owns 11,750 shares of the company’s stock, valued at $1,431,032.50.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CAO Geri-Michelle Mcshane sold 1,000 shares of the company’s stock in a transaction dated Tuesday, February 20th.
+Following the completion of the sale, the senior vice president now directly owns 11,750 shares in the company, valued at $1,431,032.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CAO Geri-Michelle Mcshane sold 1,000 shares of the business’s stock in a transaction dated Tuesday, February 20th.
 The stock was sold at an average price of $122.89, for a total value of $122,890.00.
-Following the completion of the transaction, the chief accounting officer now directly owns 2,935 shares of the company’s stock, valued at approximately $360,682.15.
+Following the completion of the transaction, the chief accounting officer now owns 2,935 shares in the company, valued at approximately $360,682.15.
 The disclosure for this sale can be found here.
-0.27% of the stock is owned by company insiders.
+Company insiders own 0.27% of the company’s stock.

 Xylem Inc, together with its subsidiaries, engages in the design, manufacture, and servicing of engineered products and solutions worldwide.
 It operates through four segments: Water Infrastructure, Applied Water, Measurement & Control Solutions, and Integrated Solutions and Services.
 The Water Infrastructure segment offers products, including water, storm water, and wastewater pumps; controls and systems; filtration, disinfection, and biological treatment equipment; and mobile dewatering equipment and rental services under the ADI, Flygt, Godwin, Sanitaire, Magneto, Neptune Benson, Ionpure, Leopold, Wedeco, and Xylem Vue brands.